How To Compare Crawls

 By default the latest crawl will appear as the ‘Current’ crawl, and the older crawl as ‘Previous’.
 But these can be switched around by clicking the arrow next to the cog icon at the top of the interface.

-When the crawl comparison analysis has completed, the right-hand overview tab will populate to show current and previous crawl data and changes.
+When the crawl comparison analysis has completed, the right-hand overview and issues tabs will populate to show current and previous crawl data and changes.

 You can click on the tabs which update the charts below, as well as click on the filters and numbers in columns which update the master window data.